 And, as often, she was right.
 We constantly limit our options by deciding for others.
 All I had to do was apply, and it then became the university’s job to accept my application or not.

 You probably have seen this pattern countless times in yourself and others.
-It’s far easier to “not fail” when you haven’t tried.
+It’s far easier not to fail when you haven’t tried.
 It’s far easier to not be wrong when you’re not putting yourself out there.
+But it’s also much harder to grow as a human being when we avoid getting out of our comfort zone.

 If this fear of failure is so bad for our personal and professional growth, why is it so common?